CGCL-codes/Rattrap/README.md

 #How to cite#

 *Rattrap* is built for comparison with current cloud platform based on VM.
-If you are using it for your research, please do not forget to cite.
+If you are using it for your research, please do not forget to cite. （Song Wu, Chao Niu, Jia Rao, Hai Jin and Xiaohai Dai, “Container-Based Cloud Platform for Mobile Computation Offloading”, in Proceedings of IPDPS’17）

 Thanks!

-The detail about our paper is coming soon...